replicatedhq/replicated-field-labs/lab1-kots/lab1-e6-proxy/README.md

 </details>

 We can also use environment variables to configure a proxy.
 Let's try setting `HTTP_PROXY`.

 ```shell
 export HTTP_PROXY=kots-field-labs-squid-proxy:3128
 curl https://api.replicated.com/market/v1/echo/ip
 ```

+This command will hang too, we'll explore why below.

 #### Question 2